 Camp starts the first day with registration, early-bird classes, a meet ’n’ greet jam, dinner, staff introductions, jamming, and dancing.
 The next three days will include assigned classes each morning with instrumental and vocal instructors, average ten students to a class — these are the classes for which you sign up in advance.
 Afternoons feature a wide array of elective classes, including instrumental workshops, vocal harmony classes, clogging, band rhythm, music theory, music history, songwriting, and more — which you can choose at the time.
 Sample elective topics are listed at the bottom of the classes page.
 Evening activities include staff and student concerts, an oldtime dance, and lots of jamming.
-On the final evening, there may be a concert and dinner opportunity at a nearby venue (details TBA).
+On the final evening, there will be a concert and dinner opportunity at a nearby venue (details TBA).

 Various choices of nearby lodging are available for those who prefer more upscale accommodations.
 For details, see here

-On-site camping is available, for tents (check the weather forecast) or RVs (dry-camping, some electricity available).
+On-site camping is available, for tents (check the weather forecast) or RVs (dry-camping, electricity available).
 Housing options are economy housing (6-12 per dorm), semi-private rooms (3-5 people per room), or couples rooms (for 2), all with shared bathrooms.
 A limited number of private single rooms are available.

 Three delicious meals a day are served in the conference dining hall.

 Walker Creek Ranch is located in the rolling hills of West Marin County, about an hour north of the metropolitan Bay Area.
 It's scenic, beautiful, quiet, and has an abundance of wildlife, and miles of hiking trails.

 Scholarships are available for those who need them.
 For details, see here.
 We are especially grateful to all our scholarship donors for making this possible — thank you all so much!
 Special thanks to the Northern California Bluegrass Society (NCBS) for their help in administering our scholarship fund!